global-asp/asp-source/en/0207_the-wise-man.md

 youth were wiser than their
 elders.
 He even bragged about
 it before his wife.
-He said to her, “I am wiser than your father.”
+He said to her, "I am wiser than your father."
 His wife disagreed with him, but he would not listen to her.